ColinM9991/halcyon/README.md

 **Getting Halcyon**

-For ASP.NET 4.5 - `Install-Package Halcyon.WebApi`
+For ASP.NET 4.6.2 - `Install-Package Halcyon.WebApi`

-If you are using ASP.NET Core - `Install-Package Halcyon.Mvc -Pre`
+If you are using ASP.NET Core - `Install-Package Halcyon.Mvc`

 **Using Halcyon**